rkillickdev/tedd-space-wellbeing-garden/README.md

 * Google Developer Tools - Used throughout build of website for debugging, checking responsiveness and trialing new features/ styling.
 * Google Lighthouse - Used at testing stage to show statistics for performance, accessibility,  best practices and SEO.
 * TinyPNG - For compression of image files to improve website performance.
-* Birme - For resizing and reformatting images to make them suitable for use on the website.
+* Birme - For resizing and re-formatting images to make them suitable for use on the website.
 * Am I Responsive? - For displaying images of how the website looks across a range of devices.
 * Favicon.ico & App Icon Generator - for creating the 16x16px ico favicon.
 * [Meta Tags IO](https://metatags.io/) for improving site visual appearance on social media.